jpillora/xdomain/README.md

 Q: It's still not working!

 A: Enable `xdomain.debug = true;` (or add a `debug="true"` attribute to the script tag) on both the master and the slave and copy the `console.logs` to a new issue.
-If possible, please a live example demonstrating the issue.
+If possible, please provide a live example demonstrating your issue.

 ## Contributing